CDCgov/ixa/docs/internals/src/introduction.md

 Like ADRs, research artifacts are historical snapshots.
 They should identify the question investigated and enough context, method, results, and limitations to interpret their findings.

-## Developer Guides

-Developer guides explain how to work on Ixa.
-Unlike ADRs and research artifacts, they describe current project practices and should be updated when commands, tools, APIs, or workflows change.

-If a developer guide disagrees with the current repository, treat that as documentation that needs correction rather than as historical context.